sas08051968/Dev_Data_Prod_Proj/README.md

 3. Share the application link by pasting it into the text box provided

-4. Share your server.R and ui.R code on github
+4. Share server.R and ui.R code on github

 The application must include the following:

 1. Some form of input (widget: textbox, radio button, checkbox, ...)

-2. Some operation on the ui input in sever.R
+2. Complete some operation(s) on the ui input in sever.R

-3. Some reactive output displayed as a result of server calculations
+3. Display some reactive output as a result of server calculations

-4. You must also include enough documentation so that a novice user could use your application.
+4. Include enough documentation so that a novice user could use your application.

 5. The documentation should be at the Shiny website itself.
 Do not post to an external link.